Bay Area Travel Guide | What to Do & Where to Eat in Berkeley, Livermore & Tiburon

 Take a stroll down Main Street to explore the classic California downtown of Pleasanton and admire the boutique shopping and restaurants.
 The Pleasanton Farmers’ Market is held every Saturday morning from 9 a.m. to 1 p.m.
 Amongst the large array of fresh-cut flowers and a multitude of delicious California produce, there is also a great selection of fresh-caught California Coast fish, and artisan crafts available for purchase.

-Make sure to stop by Dan Good Cookies to grab something sweet, including fresh-made ice-cream sandwiches.
+Make sure to stop by Dan Good Cookies to grab something sweet, including freshly-made ice-cream sandwiches.
 Take a piece of California back home with you by picking up a locally crafted bottle at Olivina Olive Oil in the market as well!
+A visit here pairs perfectly with a day of exploring food in the Bay Area.

 9. Hop on your E-Bikes from Pedego Livermore for a Wine Tour You Won’t Forget